Wednesday, 22 March 2017 8:58am

-The department of politics at the University of Otago turns 50 in 2017.
-This is the first of a monthly series of celebratory reflections in the Otago Daily Times on politics during the past 50 years.
-This month Philip Nel asks, can corruption be beneficial?
+The department of politics at the University of Otago celebrates 50 years of teaching and research this year.
+This is the third in a monthly series of celebratory reflections on politics during the past 50 years.
+This month Professor Philip Nel and PhD candidate Can Cinar discuss global debt.

 Monday, 13 February 2017 8:26am